astropy/astropy/docs/development/workflow/maintainer_workflow.rst

 --------------------------

-Astropy now uses the `pre-commit.ci bot <https://pre-commit.ci/>`_ to assist maintainers with enforcing the astropy coding style and fixing the most code style issues.
+Astropy now uses the `pre-commit.ci bot <https://pre-commit.ci/>`_ to assist with maintaining the astropy coding style and fixing code style issues.
 The bot makes use of the pre-commit hook described in detail in :ref:`pre-commit`.

 By default the bot will run a code-style check on every push to a pull request with the